cubatic45/dotfiles/README_EN.md

 ## How to use

-1. Install and start the copilot-gpt4-service.
-After local startup, the API address is: `http://127.0.0.1:8080`;
+1. Install and start the copilot-gpt4-service service, e.g., after local startup, the API default address is: `http://127.0.0.1:8080`;
 2. Get your GitHub account Github Copilot Plugin Token (see below for details);
 3. Install a third-party client, e.g., [ChatGPT-Next-Web](https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web), and fill in the settings with the API address of copilot-gpt4-service and the Github Copilot Plugin Token in the settings, and you can use the GPT-4 model to have a conversation.